Khouloud2022/End-to-End-ML-Pipeline-For-Price-Prediction/README.md

-﻿# End to End ML Pipeline For Price Prediction — Environment quickstart
+﻿# End to End ML Pipeline For Price Prediction using ZenML and  Mlflow

 This project includes a pinned `requirements.txt` that reproduces the working virtual environment used during development.